-This guide has been written to help you avoid problems with corruption.
+his guide has been written to help you avoid problems associated with allegations of bribery and corruption.
 It provides general rules for complying with anti-corruption laws.
 It also gives practical examples of situations where corruption and bribery might take place and alerts you to instances where extra caution should be used.
 Finally, because this guide is not a substitute for expert advice, it identifies additional resources and expertise available to you.
 You never have to guess.

-When in doubt, stop.
 Don't do it.
+When in doubt.
 Ask for help.

 The anti-corruption rules are complex, and the pressure to ignore them can be great.
-But Bechtel's values require strict adherence to these laws and, because the consequences for violations are so severe, enforcement is rigorous.
+But Bechtel's values and written policies require strict adherence to these laws and, because the consequences for violations are so severe, enforcement is rigorous.

-Bechtel counts on every one of us to conduct our business the right way to ensure our continued success.
+Bechtel counts on every one of us to conduct our business the right way to ensure our continued success and maintain our reputation as a company that values ethics and integrity.